A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 Applying this to the tetrahedron we get a network consisting of $4$ triangles and $6$ $4$-valent edges.
 As we will see below, this network is equivalent to a simpler one which has one face (the $012$ face below) missing and the adjacent edges being only $3$-valent.
 As the counter-clockwise triangle is not explicitly part of our liquid, we have to construct it using the cyclic 2-gon

 In network notation this is

-Regarding the bindings, we note that a triangle has three edges and thus the triangle binding is mapped to three times the face-edge binding.
+Regarding the bond dimension variables, we note that a triangle has three edges and thus the triangle bond dimension is mapped to three times the face-edge bond dimension.
 Therefore in the above equation one index on the left corresponds to three indices on the right,

 Let us sketch how the mapped moves can be derived from the moves of the face-edge liquid.
-The edge orientations and dual face orientations can be changed arbitrarily by inserting/moving around cyclic $2$-gons and 2-valent edges using the 2-gon cancellation move in Eq.~\eqref{eq:or_2gon_cancellation} and triangle symmetry move in Eq.~\eqref{eq:or_triangle_symmetry} for either the edge or face elements.
+The edge orientations and dual face orientations can be changed arbitrarily by inserting/moving around cyclic $2$-gons and 2-valent edges using the 2-gon cancellation move in Eq.~\eqref{eq:or_2gon_cancellation} and triangle symmetry move in Eq.~\eqref{eq:or_triangle_symmetry} for either the edge or face tensors.
 So, for simplicity, we will neglect those orientations in the following considerations and focus on the derivation of the 2-3 Pachner move.
-We work with the geometric intuition that atoms are associated to the triangles and edges of a $3$-manifold triangulation.
+We work with the geometric intuition that tensors are associated to the triangles and edges of a $3$-manifold triangulation.
 Internally, $n$-valent edges have to be decomposed into $3$-valent edges.
 However, the different decompositions are all equivalent using the (dually mapped) $2$-dimensional moves, and we assume that these moves are applied implicitly.
 For the remaining considerations it is convenient to introduce some terminology. \begin{itemize} \item The corner fusion move depicted in Eq.~\eqref{eq:corner_fusion_move_geo} from left to right is denoted by $C(012|02)$, \item the 2-2 Pachner move, as depicted in Eq.~\eqref{eq:22pachner_move}, from left to right, by $P_2(012|023)$, \item and the following move

 which replaces a single triangle by two duplicates separated by a pillow-like volume by $T(012)$. \end{itemize} The last move is derived by using the triangle cancellation move to bring one triangle in the corner fusion move in Eq.~\eqref{eq:corner_fusion_move_geo} from the right to the left.